katherin26/Javascript-Diary/Object-Oriented-Programming/Notes.md

 ### **POLYMORPHISM**

 ```
-A child class can overwrite a method it inherited from a parent class.
+A child class can overwrite a method if is inherited from a parent class.

 ```